RSS

 • Some will not cooperate with a Fire Marshal’s report or ESA Certificate.
 Some are not legal duplexes or triplexes.
 A Realtor or owner tries to tell me, “Don’t worry.
 It’s been like that for years; nobody will ever find out.”
 Yeah, right!

-• Most Realtors did not have much experience with investment properties.
+• Most Realtors had little experience with investment properties.
 Residential listings, investment listings, and even condo listings are pretty different.
 They can be more complex, and they require a different skill set to handle.

 Diligence Should Not Be Difficult!